 Wolfenstein II does away with tacked-on multiplayer modes and delivers a blistering wild ride of Nazi-killin’ chaos.
 If you attempt to play Wolfenstein like a typical modern shooter – cover, pop, shoot, cover, pop, shoot – you’ll die pretty damn quickly.
 The game consciously rewards players for always being on the move, mowing down hordes of Nazis in their wake and rushing to take down high-priority commanders (this stops enemies respawning, allowing the player to progress.)
 As with last year’s Doom, this speedy action – coupled with some truly satisfying weapons and non-rechargeable health – helped set Wolfenstein apart from the jaded AAA pack.
 It’s damn refreshing.

 But it’s not just the top-notch gameplay that secured Wolfenstein II a place on this list.
 For me, the game’s story, gusto and pure thematic madness are its best qualities.
 I was caught off guard by some of the themes and issues tackled in the game.
 It really delivers on its setting in a Nazi-occupied future: racism, sexism, disability, domestic violence and even fat shaming are all touched upon in ways I’ve never seen in the medium.
-Sure, from time to time it’s a little on the nose and gratuitous, but that’s the beauty of it.
-Its sometimes in-your-face, sometimes nuanced, sometimes savage approach to these issues gave me Tarantino vibes on more than one occasion.
+Sure, it’s a little on the nose and gratuitous from time to time, but that’s the beauty of it.
+Its sometimes in-your-face, sometimes nuanced, sometimes savage approach to these issues gave me Tarantino vibes throughout.
+Inglorious Bastards, anyone?

 And some of the game’s moments are hands-down the most shocking I’ve ever seen in a video game – especially in the main character’s back-story flashbacks.
 The representation of Nazi-occupied America was also particularly hard hitting.
 Given what’s going on over there at the moment, this what-if scenario might have actually come to fruition – particularly in the South.
 What’s more, the game’s ‘heroes’ – a ragtag gang of Nazi haters – consist of nationalist jarheads, good-to-do communists and other groups that don’t typically gel well together.
 The interplay between these characters is simply amazing; Twitter political arguments sprung to mind on occasion.
 But despite their disagreements, Wolfenstein’s heroes put their differences aside for a common goal: to fuck up some Nazis.